 Temenos (TMNSF) was Upgraded to a Buy Rating at Kepler Capital

-Kepler Capital analyst Laurent Daure upgraded Temenos (TMNSF) to Buy on March 20 and set a price target of CHF180.00.
+Kepler Capital analyst Laurent Daure upgraded Temenos (TMNSF) to Buy yesterday and set a price target of CHF155.00.
 The company’s shares closed last Monday at $101.00, equals to its 52-week low of $101.00.

-Currently, the analyst consensus on Temenos is a Hold with an average price target of $153.01.
+Temenos has an analyst consensus of Hold, with a price target consensus of $147.22.

 See today’s analyst top recommended stocks >>